mykhailor-aim/drawio-github/DARK-MODE.md

-# diagrams.net Dark Mode in SVG
+# diagrams.net Dark Mode in SVG with CSS

-## CSS Media Query
+## CSS prefers-color-scheme Media Feature

 To support dark mode in SVG, add the following CSS to the SVG defs section: